Number 159 on the top 1000 films of all time is the drama Good Will Hunting.

 As I said earlier, he is a better director than actor.
 In his later films, he plays a grumpy old man.
 In his earlier films, he plays the antihero lone cowboy.
 Josey Wales was pretty similar to Eastwood's other roles as the Man with No Name in the Dollars trilogy.
 Not the best range from Eastwood.

 During film, Eastwood and Locke began an illicit relationship while both of them were still in nominal marriages.
-But this off-screen chemistry didn't translate to the screen, as Laura Lee as as much use as a wet as a wet blanket and had all the charisma as a stale ham sandwich.
+But this off-screen chemistry didn't translate to the screen, as Laura Lee as much use as a wet blanket and had all the charisma of a stale ham sandwich.
 True, she joined the final fight, but she never felt like a suitable love interest for Eastwood.
 If anything, I think he would have been better suited to Little Moonlight whom he rescued from some unscrupulous men.
 She was more fun, interesting and gritty than Lee.

 Despite these criticisms, The Outlaw Josey Wales was certainly an enjoyable enough film.
 It just isn't anywhere near as good as Eastwood's later films.
 That's a shame, as Eastwood is a great director.
 He's won two Oscars for a reason.